A Science-Based Vaccination Schedule For Your Dog And Cat

-That is how I managed vaccines in my cat, Oreo, and how I manage them now for my Labrador retriever, Maxx.
-Maxx is now 13 years old.
+That is how I managed vaccines for my cat, Oreo, and how I manage them now for my Labrador retriever, Maxx.
+Maxx is now 15 years old.
 He got his puppy series, a booster at 1 year and has not had a vaccination since, other than rabies.
-I love Maxx.
-There is a tray of dog vaccine in my fridge.
-Do you think I wouldn’t give him a booster if I thought there was any need for it ?
+I love Maxx dearly.
+There is a tray of dog vaccine in my refrigerator.
+Do you think I wouldn’t give him a booster if I thought there was any need for it?

 If I Follow Your Suggestion, Will 100% of Dogs and Cats Be Immune To These Diseases?

-There are no 100%s in human or veterinary medicine.
+There are no 100%s in veterinary medicine.
 It just doesn’t work that way because the biology of life is too complex.
 I do not believe that any vaccine schedule is going to protect 100% of any animal – if the group it is given to is large enough.
 There will always be the rare exception: The pet with a defective immune system.
-Some form of error in the a vaccine manufacturing process.
+Some form of error in the vaccine manufacturing process.
 A sudden mutation of a disease organism.
-An anaphylactic or autoimmune reaction, etc. We just can not account for all the unforeseeable things life brings.
-Your veterinarian is no different.
-But I believe that the dangers of over-vaccination are far greater than the dangers of limiting those shots to what is generally required.
+An anaphylactic or autoimmune reaction, etc. We just cannot account for all the unforeseeable things life brings to us and our pets.
+But I believe that the dangers of over-vaccination are far greater than the dangers of limiting those shots to what is most often required.
 That is particularly true in dogs and cats whose individual genetics make them susceptible to autoimmune and post-injection inflammatory diseases.
-Dog vaccines have been around since the 1940s and livestock vaccines since 1879 and there is still no science that I can furnish you to make your decisions on an “ideal” pet vaccination frequency.
+Many AKC and CFA breeders breed for cuteness and what sells or, if you are lucky, specialized abilities, but rarely for longevity and general health.
+Dog vaccines have been around since the 1940s and livestock vaccines since 1879 and there is still no science that I can furnish you with to make your decisions on an “ideal” pet vaccination frequency.

 The reason conscientious veterinarians give three kitten or puppy shots is because the window for successful vaccination protection is not exactly the same in any two litters.
-But with three shots, and then again at a year, we are most likely to have one that’s timed perfect.
+But with three shots, and then again at the end of that year, veterinarians are most likely to have one or two shots that are timed perfectly.
 Newer vaccines seem better at overcoming residual interference from the mother’s antibodies than the older ones did.

 At normal room temperature, no more than one hour should elapse between the time the two vials are mixed and the time that mixture is injected.